nav-28/FlappyBird/README.md

 # Flappy Bird
-A recreating of Flappy Bird with pygame
+A recreation of Flappy Bird with pygame

 # Instructions
 Use need the pygame module to run the game.